bbrk24/lexifer-ts/docs/api.md

 objects.
 The body of the main function is wrapped in a try-catch statement, so any errors are guaranteed to hit here without being thrown.
 If not given, defaults to `console.error`.
+- `filterClasses`: Whether to consider phoneme classes when processing filters.
+If set to `true`, a filter like `C > d` will transform all members of phoneme class `C`, rather than the capital letter *C*.
+This may break more complicated regexes, though that shouldn't matter in most cases.
+Defaults to `false`.

 If the main function simply threw its errors, they would be logged to the console without the end user ever seeing them.
 In the web app, the `stderr`